gernest/qlql/README.md

 # qlql

-GUI for ql database made with gopherjs, vecty and electron.
+GUI for ql database made with gopherjs, [vecty](https://github.com/gopherjs/vecty) and electron.

 ![qlql](qlql.png)

 # Usage

-Download the pre built packages
+See hacking below.
+There is nothing really useful here except to demonstrate how you can use gopherjs to build electron applications.

 # Hacking